Yes (Pet Shop Boys album): Background and recording

+Release

-Yes debuted at number four on the UK Albums Chart with first-week sales of 27,639 copies, the duo's highest-placing album since Bilingual (1996).
+Yes was released on 18 March 2009 in Japan.
+In the United Kingdom, it was released on 23 March and debuted at number four on the UK Albums Chart with first-week sales of 27,639 copies, the duo's highest-placing album since Bilingual (1996).
 Early sales figures predicted that the album would enter at number one, but its release was beset by distribution problems and Yes proved unable to hold onto its midweek position.
 The download version erroneously went on sale through the iTunes Store three days before its official release date, rendering 2,500 sales ineligible for the chart, while, the following week, a number of suppliers of the physical album reported stock level problems.

 The closing track "Legacy" was subject to censorship in China for political sensitivity reasons, as it contains the lyric "governments fall".
 The song was changed to an instrumental.

 The album was released in multiple formats, including a digital version that included a 48-minute track-by-track commentary on the album, and an 11-disc vinyl version limited to 300 copies, with each disc containing a different album track on the first side and a corresponding instrumental version on the second.
 The double CD edition of the album incorporated a bonus disc titled Etc., which featured mostly instrumental dub mixes of six album tracks, as well as a new song called "This Used to Be the Future", which features guest vocals by Philip Oakey of the Human League.
 A standard, single-disc vinyl LP was also issued, but did not coincide with the international CD and download release.

-Yes spawned three further singles.
-On 1 June 2009, "Did You See Me Coming?" was released worldwide on a number of physical and digital formats, backed with three new B-sides.
-A limited German-only "Beautiful People" CD and download followed in October.
-The five-track Christmas, Pet Shop Boys' first EP release, was released on 14 December 2009, with "All Over the World" acting as the principal radio promo and gaining a music video.
+Yes produced two further singles to follow "Love Etc." On 1 June 2009, "Did You See Me Coming?" was released worldwide on a number of physical and digital formats, backed with three new B-sides.
+A limited release of "Beautiful People" followed in October.
+In addition, the five-track Christmas EP was released on 14 December 2009, with "All Over the World" acting as the principal radio promo and gaining a music video.

 The album was nominated for Best Electronic/Dance Album at the 2010 Grammy Awards.

 Yes was supported by a comprehensive world tour that stretched across 2009–2012.
 A recording of the tour made in London in December 2009 was released in a CD/DVD package on 15 February 2010 as Pandemonium.

-Yes was re-released on 20 October 2017 (along with Elysium) as Yes/Further Listening 2008-2010.
+Yes was re-released on 20 October 2017 (along with Elysium) as Yes: Further Listening 2008–2010.
 This reissue was digitally remastered and contained two bonus discs of B-sides, demos, remixes and rarities from the era.